 Thriving brands make and sustain emotional connections with customers during every interaction, whether online or in person.
 These relationships are just as important for businesses who almost never interact with their customers face-to-face.

-A strong customer relationship management strategy underpins sustainable growth.
+A strong customer relations strategy underpins sustainable growth.
 Once you know the facts, it’s hard not to put these relationships first every day.

-3 keys to customer relations, according to the experts
+3 keys to building customer relations, according to the experts

 You can’t create an authentic, long-lasting connection without understanding the other person.
 The same is true for customer relationships.
 What does your customer want?
 How can you serve them?